 He describes to the Honorable Minister about the different buttons and lights.
 He speaks up and down, left and right, and he makes sure, no one around will understand what he is saying.

-The dignitaries flee to all directions, terrified, chiefs are falling down with panic everywhere.
+The entourage and dignitaries flee to all directions, terrified.
+Chiefs are falling down with panic everywhere.
 The chiefs pray to all available gods with their last wishes.
 The minister's bodyguards pull out their guns and pistols ready to shoot the spirits.

-Coincidently, Idogbo had opened the dam's gates, with the emergency button.
-Huge water wave washed whatever was in the path.
-60 villages and small towns were submerged under the mud, without a trace and no one really knows, how many good people with wives and children were buried under Idigbo's mud.
+A huge wave of water washes away everything that stands in its way.
+60 villages and small towns were washed away or submerged under the mud, without a trace and no one really knows, how many good people with wives and children were buried under this Idigbo's mud.
 And who counts anyway?!

 Eng.
-Idogbo is telling the Honorable Minister, that he has no doubts, that the Italian displaced that button.
-Ah … Ah … these Italians.
+Idogbo is telling the Honorable Minister, that he has no doubts, that the Italian put the wrong button there.
+Uh-Uh … these Italians.

-Except, that few weeks later, after recovering from that horrific experience, the Honorable Minister decided to send the Italians back to Italy and he had two reasons for that decision.
+And that's the end of the story, except of course that a few weeks later, after he recovers from the horrific experience, he had in Kainji, the Honorable Minister decided to send the Italians to Italy and he had two reasons.

-The second reason is, that these Italians came from Italy and it is only reasonable that they will prefer to go back to Italy.
+Second reason is, that these Italians came from Italy and it is only reasonable to assume that they would rather go back to Italy.